bric3/bric3.github.io/_posts/2020-03-12-building-corretto.md

 Notice the `NewArray(...)` method, this method creates a new _tree_, `new JCNewArray(elemtype, dims, elems)` for this expression. `JCNewArray` implements the tree interface `NewArrayTree` that has the `Tree.Kind.NEW_ARRAY`.

-This immediately suggests we can plug our own langage representation, such as a `NewMapTree`.
+This immediately suggests we can plug our own language representation, such as a `NewMapTree`.